 Make it happen if you want that additional room for a nursery or a home office.
 Don’t hold back if you’re dealing with a tiny kitchen for years and can finally afford to upgrade.
 It is your chance!

 However, there are certain factors you must consider.
 Where would that extra room be located?
 Does it require moving critical load-bearing walls?
 What is the budget for this project?
 Where will all the furniture go?
+If you are renovating your basement and you want to maximize your space, here is a lot of basement built ins for inspiration.

 These are impactful questions that will shape your renovation.